-- Any complaint or allegation made about staff behaviour, whether online or otherwise will be handled as per the guidance in the safeguarding policy. - Where appropriate, welfare support will be offered, and where necessary, disciplinary, civil and/or legal action will be taken in accordance with our staff code of conduct.
+- Any complaint or allegation made about staff behaviour, whether online or otherwise will be handled as per the guidance in the Safeguarding Policy. - Where appropriate, welfare support will be offered, and where necessary, disciplinary, civil and/or legal action will be taken in accordance with our Code of Conduct.